 Soccer balls (or footballs in most places around the world) come in many colors, materials, and sizes.
 If you’re new to soccer or you have kids that play soccer you might be confused as to which size is the best size soccer ball for what age.
-You may be asking: “What size soccer ball do I need.” or “What size soccer ball does my kid need?”
+You may be asking: “What size soccer ball do I need?”, “What is the best soccer ball size by age?” or “What size soccer ball does my kid need?”

 As the governing body of international football, (soccer) Fifa, the Fédération Internationale de Football Association creates the standards for soccer ball sizes.

 Soccer Ball Sizes the Breakdown – Soccer Ball Size by Age

 Alright, let’s break it down.
 There are essentially 5 sizes:

 - Soccer Ball Size 5 used for adults

 - Soccer Ball Size 4 for ages 8-12 years old

 - Soccer Ball Size 3 for kids 5-8 years old

 - Soccer Ball Size 2 for ages years 3-5

 - Soccer Ball Size 1 for 3 years and under